adamhaney/python-morgue/README.md

 python-morgue
 =============

-Search for dead code in a project
+Given a list of directories look for function definitions that are never called in the directory.

+  $ morgue.py ~/Repos/project